ant-abel/revealjs-cookbook/README.md

 A markdown file as a ppt/slides using Revealjs.

-Live Demo as a template. http://blog.ant-abel.com/revealjs-cookbook/
+My Live Demo as a template. http://blog.ant-abel.com/revealjs-cookbook/

 ## VSCode Extension